material-motion/material-motion/specifications/serialization.md

 # Serialization

 Serialization allows motion to be transmitted over a pipe.
-A pipe can be a file on disk or a network connection.
+A pipe can be a file or a network connection.

 Intended use cases: